-To provide more rigour and scrutiny, in 2019 we established four new committees to oversee the full range of our activity and which reflected our increased focus on fundraising, our heritage and our people.
+Committees are in place to oversee the full range of our activity and which reflected our increased focus on clinical governance, fundraising, our heritage and our people.

 Each committee is a joint committee of the Priory Council and the St John Ambulance Board and is chaired by the Priory trustee or Board director who has accountability for that area supported by the relevant functional Executive Leadership Team member, with ultimate responsibility for delivery.
 Committees have also introduced independent members, who are neither an employee nor a trustee of St John and are selected on the basis of relevant skillsets.